Ugo Ugochukwu

 Born and raised in New York City, Ugochukwu is the son of Nigerian fashion model Oluchi Onweagba and her Italian husband.
-He previously finished third in the F4 British Championship racing for Carlin and was runner-up in the 2023 Italian F4 Championship for Prema.
-He also competed in the Formula Regional European Championship.
-In 2024, Ugochukwu became the first American victor of the Macau Grand Prix in 43 years.
+After early success in karting with Sauber, Ugochukwu got signed to the McLaren Driver Development Programme aged 13.
+Noted for his tall height since his single-seater debut in 2022, Ugochukwu finished third in British F4 for Carlin and second in Italian F4 for Prema.
+Ugochukwu graduated to Formula Regional in 2024, and became the first American victor of the Macau Grand Prix in 43 years.
+He moved up to FIA Formula 3 with Prema in and was dropped by McLaren and Prema after a winless season; he won the title the following year with Campos, becoming the first American in history to do so.

-Ugochukwu was part of the McLaren Driver Development Programme from 2021 to 2025.

 Early and personal life

 Ugo Ugochukwu Orlandi was born in New York City on April 23, 2007.
 His father, Luca Orlandi, is an Italian fashion designer and his mother, Oluchi Onweagba, is a Nigerian fashion model.

-Ugochukwu is notable for his tall height relative to his competitors.
+Ugochukwu is noted for his tall height relative to his competitors.

 Career

 Karting

-Ugochukwu began his karting career in America, winning the Micro ROK Cup USA in 2014 and the Florida Winter Tour in 2015 before moving to Italy to compete in European championships.
+Ugochukwu began his karting career in USA, winning the Micro ROK Cup USA in 2014 and the Florida Winter Tour in 2015 before moving to Italy to compete in European championships.
 He went on to win the X30 Mini category of the IAME International Open in 2017 and the Junior ROK category of the Challenge of the Americas in 2018.
 In 2020 he took victory in the FIA OK-Junior European Karting Championship.